 When eating out, sweets and other sweet treats are a must.

-Even if you're a little full, sweets are a great option.
+Even if you're a little full, sweets are a welcome treat.
 Sweets are an essential part of any food tour.
-Here we introduce six Japanese sweet shops with a taste of Asakusa.
+Here we introduce eight Japanese sweet shops with a touch of Asakusa charm.

 [Crepes] Tabane Noshi's dignified Japanese crepes are a hot topic